alexoff13/RIngQueue/googletest/googletest/README.md

 # The gtest/gtest_main targets carry header search path
 # dependencies automatically when using CMake 2.8.11 or
 # later.
-Otherwise we have to add them here ourselves.
+Otherwise we have to push them here ourselves.
 if (CMAKE_VERSION VERSION_LESS 2.8.11)
   include_directories("${gtest_SOURCE_DIR}/include")
 endif()